 I am proud to be an ambassador for the Theatres Trust and encourage the preservation and promotion of our theatres.
 The UK has an important role in celebrating this art form internationally as it plays such a large part of our heritage.
 Let’s start with diversifying our audiences."

-Academy, Tony and Olivier award nominee and BAFTA winner Jude Law has worked with some of the industry’s most prolific Directors and talent.
-His extensive film credits include: The Talented Mr Ripley, Cold Mountain, Breaking and Entering, Road to Perdition, Existenz, Midnight in the Garden of Good and Evil, Enemy at the Gates, Closer, Alfie, Sky Captain, World of Tomorrow, The Aviator, I Heart Huckabees, All The King’s Men, The Holiday, Sleuth, My Blueberry Nights, King Arthur: Legend of the Sword, Spy, Genius Black Sea, The Grand Budapest Hotel, Anna Karenina, Side Effects, Sherlock Holmes franchise.
-He has various upcoming films including Fantastic Beasts: Crimes of Grindelwald, Captain Marvel, Vox Lux, and Rhythm Section.
-He most recently appeared in the HBO/Sky/ Studio Canal original series The Young Pope.
+Jude Law has worked with some of the industry’s most prolific directors and talent.
+His extensive film credits include: The Talented Mr Ripley, Cold Mountain, Breaking and Entering, Road to Perdition, Existenz, Midnight in the Garden of Good and Evil, Enemy at the Gates, Closer, Alfie, Sky Captain, World of Tomorrow, The Aviator, I Heart Huckabees, All The King’s Men, The Holiday, Sleuth, My Blueberry Nights, King Arthur: Legend of the Sword, Spy, Genius Black Sea, The Grand Budapest Hotel, Anna Karenina, Side Effects, Sherlock Holmes franchise, Fantastic Beasts: Crimes of Grindelwald, Captain Marvel and Vox Lux.
+He is the star of the television series The Young Pope – the follow-up to which The New Pope will be released later this year.
+He has various upcoming films including The Nest and The Third Day.
 Law’s theatre work has also been highly regarded.
 Credits include: Obsession, Henry V, Anna Christie, Hamlet, Les Parents terrible, ‘Tis Pity She’s A Whore and Dr Faustus.

 "When I started as a producer, I never thought I would end up owning some of London's most beautiful theatres.
 Apart from producing musicals my other passion in life has always been architecture.
 I discovered putting together a musical and re-inventing an historic building for the 21st century are pretty similar tasks.